roydejong/Enlighten/docs/quickstart.rst

 Set up your application
 ^^^^^^^^^^^^^^^^^^^^^^^
-The ``Enlighten`` class acts as the heart of your application.
+The ``Enlighten`` class acts as the heart of your :doc:`application`.
 It ties all the framework's components together into one easy to use package: from request processing and routing to sending a response back to the user.

-To get started, you will want to initialize the composer autoloader and initialize a new instance of `Enlighten`.
+To get started, you will want to initialize the composer autoloader and initialize a new instance of ``Enlighten``.
 Here's what a typical ``index.php`` might look like:

 .. code-block:: php